FAQ

 Why do bigger cities cost more?

 More homes means more leads per storm.
-You're paying for the size of the market you lock down, not for a feature level — a Small-tier subscriber gets the exact same platform as an X-Large one.
+You're paying for the size of the market you lock down, not for a feature level — a Small-tier subscriber gets the exact same platform as a Premier City one.

 Do you charge per lead?